DavidHe1127/Mr.He_HandBook/tools/linux_cmds.md

 * [Find and Replace in files](#find-replace-in-files)

 #find-replace-in-files
-* It finds all matched files and sends the result to sed to execute.
+* It finds all matched files and sends the result to `sed`(stream editor) to execute.
 * `-i` denotes edit files in place. `{}` denotes each resulting file name. `\;` escape semi-colon since its meanings differ in systems.

 ```curl